 Minors are never eligible to receive the death penalty.
 The United States Supreme Court made this clear in the 2005 case of Roper v.
 Simmons.
 In that case, the Court held that such a penalty for a juvenile constitutes cruel and unusual punishment in violation of the Eighth Amendment to the United States Constitution.8

 For additional help…

 If your child has been arrested, we invite you to call us at Shouse Law Group for a consultation.
-We create attorney-client relationships throughout the state of California.
+We serve clients facing charges for adult- and juvenile crimes throughout the state of California.

-For information about trying children as adults in Nevada, go to our page on trying children as adults in Nevada.
+For information about trying children as adults in the Nevada justice system, go to our page on trying children as adults in Nevada.
 For Colorado cases, see our article on prosecution and trial if minors in adult court in Colorado.

 - LADA Special Directive 20-09.